TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/pru_io/empty.md

 ## Introduction

 This example acts as a getting started point for PRU firmware development in assembly.
-It demoes how to access local memory locations of PRU.
+It is a demo that shows how to access local memory locations of PRU.

 # Supported Combinations